Pumpkin Coffee Cake

 • 1/2 cup unsalted butter, room temperature

-for the maple cream cheese glaze
+for the maple glaze

 • 2 tablespoon maple syrup